Mullvad is a Swedish-based VPN which doesn't just talk about protecting your privacy – it actually does something about it.

 The key point is that nothing is logged that can be connected to a specific account.
-No traffic, DNS requests, IP addresses, not even routine connection times, dates or bandwidth used.
+No traffic, DNS requests, IP addresses, not even connection times, dates or bandwidth used.

-Mullvad explains that it monitors the current number of connections to each account, to ensure no-one can use more than the three allowed.
+Mullvad explains that it monitors the current number of connections to each account, to ensure no-one can use more than the five allowed.
 But this isn't saved, so there's no way to tell how many you were using five months, weeks, or even minutes ago.

 The end result of all this is you don't have to worry about how Mullvad handles court requests to access your usage data, because, well, there isn't any.

 These found some issues, but that's what we'd expect: Cure53 audits are very, very, very thorough.
 Mullvad fixed the problems, though, and has promised regular audits in the future.
 It's good to see a provider opening itself up to this level of scrutiny, and on balance we think Mullvad looks far more trustworthy than most of the competition.

 Getting started with Mullvad is as easy as generating an account number and buying some time (cards, PayPal, Bitcoin and other payment methods are supported, as mentioned).
 The website presents this clearly, and gives you an unusual level of control.
 Most providers sign you up to an auto-renewing subscription by default, for instance; Mullvad's first options are for one-off payments only.
 (You can sign up for a subscription, too, but you have to specifically choose that option.)